 The bus from Melaka drop me off in City plaza bus point, then on Gelang road I immediately catch a local bus to reach the Victoria hotel, located in the downtown along Victoria Street.
 It’s almost 4 p.m., then I immediately throw the backpack on the bed, ready to explore one of the smallest Island / Country of the world: Singapore!!

-Lining the luxury Raffles Hotel and the War Memorial Park, I go straight in the most famous place of Singapore, the beautiful Marina Bay.
-Surrounded by skyscrapers, the bay is worldwide well-known for the iconic Marina Bay Sands Complex with its world’s highest rooftop Infinity Pool.
+Lining the luxury Raffles Hotel and the War Memorial Park, I go straight in the most famous place of Singapore, the fascinating Marina Bay.
+Surrounded by skyscrapers, the bay is worldwide known for the iconic Marina Bay Sands Complex with its world’s highest rooftop Infinity Pool.

 After passing by the Theater of the Bay, two prominent buildings with a strange shape like a hedgehog, I cross the esplanade bridge until I get to the “Merlion“, the monument half fish-half lion symbol of Singapore.
 Going on along the waterfront promenade, with a quite long walk, I reach the “Shoppes Mall” from where I get the Marina Bay Sands Hotel.

 Unfortunately, it’s not allowed to swim in the infinity pool if not a guest, anyway there is the chance to have a drink or dinner at the “Ce La Vi” Sky-Bar next to it.
 Located on top of the Hotel on level 57, this Sky-Bar boasts a breathtaking 360° panoramic views of the city skyline and Singapore Strait (Sands Hotel Lobby Tower 3 – Adm. fee 15$).